AliceWonderMiscreations/libbitcoin-RPM/LibreOffice.md

 with hyper-threading, the build will utilize all 8 threads and it will build significantly faster than on something like an i5 where only four threads are available.
 With 16 GB of memory, building LibreOffice peak memory usage was at about 75% of available.
-If you only have 8 GB of memory (or less) bhuilding LibreOffice will likely take quite a bit longer.
+If you only have 8 GB of memory (or less) building LibreOffice will likely take quite a bit longer.

 ## LibreOffice Build Order